 Last, if you’re still having trouble coming up with you story’s stakes, Mr. Maass would prompt: What matters to you?
 What gift, treasure or right would it most devastate you to lose?
 What disaster would leave you feeling the most bereft, insecure, alone, shaken, fearful and lost?

-Know of any other good stakes know-how?
+What about you?
+Know of any other goo stakes know-how?
 Tell us in the comments!